 What determines the number of images captured, superimposed on each other are the settings on the flash and the duration of the shutter speed.
 Stroboscopic flash is typically used to capture the swing of a golfer or a tennis player, or the movements of a dancer, and the like.
 Depending on how many times the flash fires during the long exposure, a new image is photographed with every burst of light that hits the subject, which is moving during the exposure.
 In this technique I am outlining, there may be a small subject movement, like a breeze rocking the flower head back and forth, the actual source of the movement is the camera movement.
 Here is the process:

-- Choose a low light situation, late afternoon, early evening where the ambient light would not make things harder (it is possible to do this at other times too with a bit more planning)
+- Choose a low light situation, late afternoon, an early evening where the ambient light would not make things harder (it is possible to do this at other times too with a bit more planning)

-- You will need a Canon Speedlite that has stroboscopic capability.
+- You will need a Canon Speedlite that has the stroboscopic capability.
 Since they have different ways of setting the parameters, I will stick to the general explanation using a Canon 580 EX, which you can apply to your flash

 - After setting up the flash and the camera (see below), focus on the subject, practice the movement path you will follow